drgvszi/Catan/Reports/GameEngineReports/README.md

 - Intersection already occupied.
 - You have no more settlements to build.
 - The two roads distance rule is not satisfied.
-- You do not connect to one of your roads.
+- It does not connect to one of your roads.
 ## Success Messages
 - The settlement was built successfully.
 - The settlement was bought successfully.